 Many of the clear wraps come with a squeegee for fine-tuning smooth edges.
 To apply, clean and dry the surface to be treated, carefully apply the clear film, smooth out the surface, and trim off the excess.
 The film sets within 20 to 45 minutes of application, and it will not leave any residue when removed.

 In addition to protecting against scratches and debris, paint protection films are generally resistant to weathering, including staining and discoloration.
 The film will also likely be resistant to shrinking and stretching.
 You can expect this type of film to last longer than a liquid spray — typically up to two years or even longer in some cases.

 To get a representative sample of typical pricing for clear bra installation, we used Performance Window Tint’s price list.

 - Both mirrors: Approximately $60

-- Over first 12-inches of hood and front fenders: Approximately $180
+- First 12-inches of hood and front fenders: Approximately $180

-- Over first 18-inches of hood and front fenders: Approximately $220 (this puts the average clear bra cost at $220)
+- First 18-inches of hood and front fenders: Approximately $220 (this puts the average clear bra cost at $220)

-- Over first 24-inches of hood and front fenders: Approximately $260
+- First 24-inches of hood and front fenders: Approximately $260

 - Bumper packages (for small sedans): Prices start at approximately $350